jcame/Fastq_2_zOTUtable/README.md

-# 16S rRNA anakysis – usearch-based zOTU-table workflow
+# 16S rRNA analysis – usearch-based zOTU-table workflow

 This workflow contains the traditional 16S_rRNA-pipeline used in our analyses at UCPH-FOOD.